 The repair or maintenance of an adapted motor vehicle can be zero-rated when the work relates to a vehicle (or an adaptation to a vehicle) that was eligible for zero rating when it was bought or supplied.

 If you take the vehicle for repair or maintenance to a third party garage you will need to produce the original purchase invoice for the vehicle or adaptation to confirm that it had previously been supplied at the zero rate.

 Suppliers that did not supply the vehicle will need to check the original invoice for the purchase of the vehicle to confirm that it was supplied at the zero rate.
 You should keep a copy for your records.

 If the adapted motor vehicle is beyond repair due to an accident and needs to be replaced you should read paragraph 6.2.

 9. Second-hand adapted vehicle

-Notice 718/1 the margin scheme on second-hand cars and other vehicles has more information about the second hand margin scheme.
+The Margin Scheme on second-hand cars and other vehicles (VAT Notice 718/1) has more information about the Second-hand Margin Scheme.

 10. Minor adaptations and adaptations to motor vehicles for disabled people that do not use a wheelchair